JustSustainabilityDesign/JSD-website/introduction/index.md

 The book situates computing within the intertwined crises of environmental degradation, social injustice, and democratic erosion.
 It argues that contemporary computing practices have accumulated societal and ecological debts that cannot be repaid within existing conceptual frameworks—and that a reorientation of design perspectives is therefore necessary.

-> ## How can we enact meaningful change in computing to meet the urgent need for sustainability and justice?

 {% capture col1 %}
 {%